-Objective: To deliver safe, clean drinking water and provide long term water and wastewater services to York Region's communities that are safe, well-managed, and sustainable.
+Objective: To deliver safe, clean drinking water and provide long-term water and wastewater services to York Region's communities that are safe, well-managed, and sustainable.

-6.1.2 WATER and WASTEWATER POLICIES:
+WATER and WASTEWATER POLICIES:

-6.1.2.1 To investigate full cost pricing of water, in co-operation with local municipalities, to encourage water conservation and facilitate system improvements.

-6.1.2.2 To promote the implementation of water efficiency innovations such as water reuse systems, rainwater harvesting and innovative stormwater management technologies with local municipalities and conservation authorities.

-6.1.2.3 To investigate innovative wastewater treatment technologies and approaches including grey water reuse, naturalized wastewater treatment and water recycling in residential, commercial, institutional and industrial uses.

-6.1.2.4 To require that plans for servicing incorporate conservation strategies and the protection of the natural environment including key natural heritage and key hydrologic features, subject to other policies of this Plan.
+- 6.1.6 To investigate full cost pricing of water, in cooperation with local municipalities, to encourage water conservation and facilitate system improvements. - 6.1.7 To promote the implementation of water efficiency innovations such as water reuse systems, rainwater harvesting and innovative stormwater management technologies with local municipalities and conservation authorities. - 6.1.8 To investigate innovative wastewater treatment technologies and approaches including grey water reuse, naturalized wastewater treatment and water recycling in residential, commercial, institutional and industrial uses. - 6.1.9 To require that plans for servicing incorporate conservation strategies and the protection of the natural environment including key natural heritage and key hydrologic features, subject to other policies of the Plan.

-FORGUNDU

-York Region's Long Term Water Conservation Strategy Objectives:
+York Region's Long-Term Water Conservation Strategy Objectives:

-- > Promote responsible use of water as a resource - Apply a One Water approach to enhance water system sustainability and drive efficiency - Reduce water consumption as population increases for sustainable long-term servicing - Be a water efficiency and conservation influencer for the industry and regulatory partners
+- Promote responsible use of water as a resourceApply a One Water approach to enhance water system sustainability and drive efficiency - > Reduce water consumption as population increases for sustainable long-term servicing - > Be a water efficiency and conservation influencer for the industry and regulatory partners